All Episodes

 They let her out.

-Anyway, this is a this uh Quinnipiac University poll.
+Anyway, this is a Quinnipiac University poll.

 78% of New Yorkers raise taxes, income taxes, on people who earn a million dollars a year or more.

-Back after this, my friends, with much more sit tight.
+Back after this, my friends, with much more sit-tight.

-I have to say it is hilarious.
+I have to say, it is hilarious.

 It is hilarious.